FAQ and troubleshooting

 5. The website generates a TaskForce activation code.

-6. You write the code down or take a photo, and then enter it in TaskForce activation screen.
+6. You write the code down or take a photo, and then enter it in the TaskForce activation screen.

 Back to Manual start page